 Canyon Creek and Boulder Creek Lakes is a 16.3 mile lightly trafficked out and back trail located near Weaverville, California that features a lake and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail.

 We spent 4 days and 3 nights exploring the Canyon Creek area over the 4th of July weekend.
 Although it was quite busy, due at least in part to the holiday weekend I presume, the views were incredible, and I highly recommend visiting!
 We first camped atop a boulder overlooking the off-trail Lower Canyon Creek Falls I learned about on summitpost.org and then camped near the junction of the Canyon Creek Lakes and Boulder Creek Lakes trails as a departure point to explore the destinations on both trails over the remainder of our trip.
 The peaks of granite, lush vegetation, and countless waterfalls made for spectacular views in every direction.
 The trail will undoubtedly leave you sweating at times, due to both the incline and the heat (Depending on the time of year), but the rewards are worth it, making this hike is a must!

 Hiked up one day stayed the night.
 Hiked down the second day.
 I was beat & sore for about a week.
 I'm not in the best shape though since I drive for a living.
 It started out easy to moderate.
 The 1/3 or 1/4 or so was very steep.
 The lakes are very rewarding with beauty.
 There's plenty of water and campsites along the way.
 If I do it again I'd like to take an extra day.
 One night was not enough for me.